 Sri Lanka 1 month travel itinerary

-In the map below you can find our itinerary, accommodation and highlights.
+In the map below you can find our 1 month Sri Lanka itinerary (including budget accommodation and all the Sri Lanka highlights we visited):

 Sri Lanka travel itinerary: important facts and figures